Introduction to Research (and Creative Scholarship) Opportunities (INTRO)

 Credit for the course will be waived and housing (if needed) will be provided FREE to all SRA Scholars.

-Applications are due in April each year
+Applications are due in May 2019

-Student participants must
+Student participants must:

 - Attend all three days of the course-event